-How do I Settle my Debt with the US Treasury Department?
+Settle Debt with the US Treasury Department

 In the world of SBA collection, there exists a name that inspires fear in debtors far and wide.
 If a lender is having trouble collecting, they tell a borrower they will send the matter off for collection in the “Treasury,” using the name like some taboo character parents use to scare children into behaving properly.